Frugal Learning of Robot Manipulation Skills

 Skills transfer can exploit stiffness and manipulability ellipsoids, in the form of geometric descriptors representing the skills to be transferred to the robot.
 As these ellipsoids lie on symmetric positive definite (SPD) manifolds, Riemannian geometry can be used to learn and reproduce these descriptors in a probabilistic manner.

+This representation is thus an interesting candidate to provide a single algebra for geometric reasoning, alleviating the need of utilizing multiple algebras to express geometric relations.
 Our work leverages the capabilities of geometric algebra in robot manipulation tasks.
-We show in [Löw and Calinon, 2022] below that the modeling of cost functions for optimal control can be done uniformly across different geometric primitives, leading to a low symbolic complexity of the resulting expressions and a geometric intuitiveness.
+We show in [Löw and Calinon, 2023] that the modeling of cost functions for optimal control can be done uniformly across different geometric primitives, leading to a low symbolic complexity of the resulting expressions and a geometric intuitiveness.
 Our benchmarks also show that such an approach provides faster resolution of robot kinematics problems than state-of-the-art software libraries used in robotics.
+In [Löw, Abbet and Calinon, 2024], we present a software library to allow other researchers and practitioners to leverage the power of geometric algebra in their own research.

 DATA STRUCTURES